Navigation auf uzh.ch

 Cybersecurity governance framework

 Cybersecurity is characterized by rapid technological progress.
-New security gaps are constantly emerging, which are countered with technical protection measures.
-The speed of this development overwhelms many users of the technologies and limits their ability to make informed decisions about their usage behavior.
-The rule of law is also challenged by the pace of technological change, as democratically supported legislative processes cannot always keep pace with the speed of technological development.
-This leads to governance and legislative gaps that make effective and democratically supported cybersecurity difficult.
+New security vulnerabilities are constantly emerging, making technical protection measures necessary.
+The speed of this development overwhelms many people and prevents them from making informed decisions about their usage behavior.
+The rule of law is also being challenged by this technological change, as democratically supported legislative procedures cannot always keep pace with the speed of technological development.
+This leads to governance and legal loopholes that make effective and democratically supported cyber security more difficult.

-1. Identify the regulatory needs in cybersecurity resulting from the mismatch between technological and legislative speed.
+1. To identify the need for regulation in the area of cybersecurity resulting from the mismatch between technological and legislative speed.

-2. Obtain data through surveys of critical infrastructure operators and experts to inform the national cybersecurity strategy.
+2. Obtain data through surveys of critical infrastructure operators and cybersecurity professionals to support the national cybersecurity strategy.

 Researchers involved